-Claims arising from personal injury or property damage as a result of a product defect can be extremely expensive, and without the right insurance you could find yourself in hot water.
-Many businesses are forced to close following a liability claim if they are not insured, or are inadequately insured.
-Particularly if you are a sole trader, you have unlimited liability, meaning you are personally held responsible which could affect your personal assets.
+Claims arising from personal injury or property damage as a result of a product defect can be expensive, and without the right Product Liability insurance you could find yourself in hot water.
+If you operate as a sole trader, you will potentially be exposed to personal liability for personal injury or property damage claims, meaning a Product Liability claim could seriously affect your personal assets.

 A Product Liability claim could arise from:

-- A fault in the manufacturing or production of the product
+- A fault in the manufacturing or production of a product

-For example, the plastic casing which houses the wires of a computer power adapter is not put together tightly enough, which could come loose exposing internal circuits and cause an electric shock.
+For example, the plastic casing of a power adapter is not put together tightly enough, electrical wires become exposed, causing electric shock.

 - A defect in the design of the product

-- Defective warnings, instructions or labelling of the product
+Defective warnings, instructions or labeling of the product